pdf-raku/PDF-Content-raku/README.md

 #### Low level graphics, colors and drawing

-PDF::Content::PDF::Contents::Gfx inherits from PDF::Content, which implements the full range of PDF content operations, plus utility methods for handling text, images and graphics coordinates:
+PDF::Content inherits from PDF::Content::Op, which implements the full range of PDF content operations.
+It implments utility methods for handling text, images and graphics coordinates:

 ```